Open a Business Account for BVI-Registered Companies

 The Challenge

-Many BVI companies, particularly those involved in international trade, investment, and corporate operations, often face similar challenges when trying to open a business account.
+Many BVI companies, particularly those involved in international trade, investment, and corporate operations, often face the same pattern of friction when opening a bank account for their BVI company.

 Offshore classification scrutiny

-BVI entities are typically subject to enhanced onboarding review, which can extend assessment timelines and require additional internal approvals before an account is granted.
+As BVI entities are classified as offshore companies, they are typically subject to enhanced onboarding review, which can extend assessment timelines and require additional internal approvals before an account is granted.

 Non-resident directors and shareholders